 The initial Bardi Young Musician concert took place in June 2012 at Fraser Noble Concert Hall, and featured a 10-year-old player, who had been made known to the Bardi Symphony Orchestra by his piano teacher.
 The concert attracted significant local newspaper coverage, and a capacity audience of about 250.

 It was subsequently decided that the competition should take place annually, focusing on orchestral instruments.
-Up to 2020 instrumental categories were rotated each year through strings, brass, and wind, but for 2022 the competition is being relaunched to be open to players of any orchestral instrument (strings, wind, brass and percussion) aged 18 and under on the 31st August 2021 and of Grade Eight standard or equivalent.
+Up to 2020 instrumental categories were rotated each year through strings, brass, and wind, but since 2022 the competition has been relaunched to be open to players of any orchestral instrument (strings, wind, brass and percussion) aged 18 and under and of Grade Eight standard or equivalent.

 While the principle of the Bardi Young Musician concert series probably cannot be ‘patented’ in any way, the Committee will make every effort to ensure that the concept and the distinctive title remain unique within the Leicester, Leicestershire & Rutland area.

 At a Bardi Symphony Orchestra Committee meeting on 22 September 2015, the originally-agreed (May 2013) process of identifying and selecting a local young musician was reviewed, to ensure – consistent with the Orchestra’s charitable status – continuation of a transparent process.
 The process has once again been reviewed for 2022 to streamline some aspects of the process.
 The two principal issues covered by this process are eligibility and selection.

 The concept of the Bardi Young Musician series is based on two factors – the age of the individual musician, and recognition that it is essentially a local event.